-CNC Machine Operator: Learn the safe and precise operation of Computer Numerical Control (CNC) lathe and mill.
-This program prepares you for the National Institute of Metalworking Skills (NIMS) CNC Lathe Operator and CNC Mill Operator credential assessments.
-At the completion of this program and attaining the industry credential, you will be highly competitive for jobs requiring CNC machine operators or in associated manufacturing, assembly or machine maintenance areas.
-120 contact hours.
+Machine Operator: Students learned the safe and precise operation of Computer Numerical Control (CNC) lathe and mill.
+This program prepared students for the National Institute of Metalworking Skills (NIMS) CNC Lathe Operator and CNC Mill Operator credential assessments.
+At the completion of this program and attaining the industry credential, students are highly competitive for jobs requiring machine operators or in associated manufacturing, assembly or machine maintenance areas.
+1,500 contact hours.

 Surface Mount Technology (SMT):

-Learn the skills for printed circuit board (PCB) surface mount production and the key elements of SMT activities in a manufacturing environment.
-Successful progress in this course will award you an IPC J-Standard Solder and Surface Mount module certification.
-At the completion of this course you will be highly competitive for a position as a solder technician or an electronic assembler.
+Students learned the skills for printed circuit board (PCB) surface mount production and the key elements of SMT activities in a manufacturing environment.
+Successful progress in this course would award students an IPC J-Standard Solder and Surface Mount module certification.
+At the completion of this course students are highly competitive for a position as a solder technician or an electronic assembler.
 48 contact hours.

-Certified Production Technician (CPT): Gain the technical knowledge set applicable to entry-level through front-line supervisor jobs in the manufacturing industry.
-This course prepares you for the four assessments required by the Manufacturing Skill Standards Council (MSSC): Production & Processes, Maintenance Awareness, Quality Assurance and Safety Awareness.
-Successful completion of the CPT credential will articulate up to 15 semester credit hours for Engineering Technology programs.
-After successfully attaining the credential, you will be highly competitive for jobs in manufacturing and assembly in a broad range of products and sectors.
+Certified Production Technician (CPT): Students gained the technical knowledge set applicable to entry-level through front-line supervisor jobs in the manufacturing industry.
+This course prepared students for the four assessments required by the Manufacturing Skill Standards Council (MSSC): Production & Processes, Maintenance Awareness, Quality Assurance and Safety Awareness.
+Successful completion of the CPT credential would articulate up to 15 semester credit hours for Engineering Technology programs.
+After successfully attaining the credential, students are highly competitive for jobs in manufacturing and assembly in a broad range of products and sectors.
 80 contact hours.

-Introduction to Electronic Technology: Gain an overview of electronics and principles upon which modern electronic devices (passive and active) operate, including electricity and magnetism, and electronic circuits.
-Successful completion of this course will prepare you for the Direct Current (DC) and Alternating Current (AC) individual exams from the International Society for Certified Electronics Technicians (ISCET)-Electronics Systems Associate program.
-Attaining the individual certificates will assist you in being highly competitive for jobs in electronic assembly and associated manufacturing, and equipment maintenance areas.
+Introduction to Electronic Technology: Students gained an overview of electronics and principles upon which modern electronic devices (passive and active) operate, including electricity and magnetism, and electronic circuits.
+Successful completion of this course would prepare students for the Direct Current (DC) and Alternating Current (AC) individual exams from the International Society for Certified Electronics Technicians (ISCET)-Electronics Systems Associate program.
+Attaining the individual certificates assisted students in being highly competitive for jobs in electronic assembly and associated manufacturing, and equipment maintenance areas.
 44 contact hours.

 Applied Welding Technology:

-Achieve the skills to enter employment in the welding industry or continue your education.
-Learn shielded metal arc, gas metal arc, flux cored and gas tungsten arc welding.
-The program curriculum from National Center for Construction Education and Research (NCCER) also correlates to the American Welding Society (AWS) standards and guidelines for a Certified Welder.
+Students achieved the skills to enter employment in the welding industry or continue their education.
+Students learned shielded metal arc, gas metal arc, flux cored and gas tungsten arc welding.
+The program curriculum from National Center for Construction Education and Research (NCCER) also correlated to the American Welding Society (AWS) standards and guidelines for a Certified Welder.
 The successful completion of the program and assessments can provide a student an OSHA 10 hour 1926 Safety card, NCCER Core, NCCER Welding and AWS Certified Welder credentials.
-At the completion of this program and attaining the industry credential, you will be highly competitive for a stick rod welder, heli-arc welder or mig welder position in the construction and manufacturing sectors.
+At the completion of this program and attaining the industry credential, students will be highly competitive for a stick rod welder, heli-arc welder or mig welder position in the construction and manufacturing sectors.
 This course does qualify for federal financial aid.
-5-semester, 1170 contact hours.
+5-semester, 1050 contact hours.